bezmoradi/tutorials/go/17-concurrency.md

 ## What Is A Goroutine?

 A goroutine is a lightweight thread managed by the Go runtime.
 Goroutines allow your program to run functions concurrently—think of them as different tasks running simultaneously within a program.
 This lets you handle multiple operations without waiting for each one to finish before starting the next.
 Unlike OS threads which typically require 1-2 MB of stack space, goroutines start with only 2 KB and can grow as needed.
 This means you can easily run thousands or even millions of goroutines in a single program, making Go exceptionally efficient for concurrent workloads.

-Let's see a practical example that demonstrates the power of goroutines:
+## An Introduction to `WaitGroup`

+`WaitGroup` from the `sync` package gives us the ability to create goroutines and wait for them to complete:

 ```go
 package main